colbyprior/gob/README.md

 A characters agility stat is added to any roll associated with reflexes, climbing, sneaking, complex tools or ranged combat.

 ### Wonder (WON)
-A characters wonder stat is added to any roll associated with casting spells, resisting spells or diplomacy.
+A characters wonder stat is added to any roll associated with casting spells, resisting spells or investigating arcane wonders.

+### Charisma (CHA)
+A characters wonder stat is added to any roll associated with diplomacy, leadership, deception or intimidation.

 ### Armour
 Armour is a stat derived from the base value of 10 with the addition of the characters armour.
 Any incoming damage from combat or spells is reduced by the armour value.

 ### Hit Points (HP)
 Hit points represents a characters ability do negate damage through endurance, finesse or luck.
 It does not represent damage being taken.
 Only when a character is reduced to 0 HP they may receive an injury.

+## Character information
+### Aspects
+Character aspects are high level descriptions about a key part of a character.
+If ever a non-combat roll could justifiably benefit from a characters aspect they may roll with advantage.